Service Detail

 Preconstruction, sequencing, and field control

-• Set shell standards and future TI assumptions before final release
+• Set Cy-Fair landlord shell standards, MUD utility strategy, and future TI assumptions before final release

-• Coordinate shell and site packages around leasing and turnover priorities
+• Coordinate shell and site packages around Harris County review and leasing turnover priorities

 • Track field quality carefully at envelope and core-system transitions